uml2prov/uml2prov/README.md

 Assuming a Windows system, the following command compiles all the generated aspects and classes resulting from the uml2prov.jar execution (previous step); then, it generates a jar with the instrumentation code (called BGM.jar).

-**WARNING**: usually the process will display a number of warnings.
-POR QUE ¡EXPLICAR!
+**WARNING**: the process will display a number of warnings because, at this point, we don't provide to the ajc compiler the code of the classes to be instrumented.
+They will be provided in the next step.

 ```sh
 ajc -1.8 -sourceroots src-gen -outjar BGM.jar